woocommerce/woocommerce/docs/product-editor-development/how-to-guides/generic-fields-tutorial.md

 Lets say we want to add something to the basic details section, we can do so by making use of the above mentioned hook:

-This will add a number field called **Animal age** to each template thta has a `basic-details` section.
+This will add a number field called **Animal age** to each template that has a `basic-details` section.

 ```php
 add_action(